Skip to Content

 Mistake What Beginners Do What to Do Instead

-Treating the morning line as real odds Bet based on program odds; feel “cheated” when the tote shows different prices Ignore the morning line entirely for betting decisions.
+Treating the morning line as real odds Bet based on program odds; feel cheated when tote shows different prices Ignore the morning line for betting decisions.
 Only the live tote board determines your payout.

-Confusing odds with probability Think a 5-1 horse has exactly a 1-in-6 chance of winning — set by some authority Recognize that odds reflect money distribution, not inherent probability.
-A 5-1 horse just means 1/6 of the pool is on it — the crowd could be right or wrong.
+Confusing odds with probability Think a 5-1 horse has exactly a 1-in-6 chance set by some authority Recognize that odds reflect money distribution, not inherent probability.
+The crowd could be right or wrong — that’s the opportunity.

-Ignoring late odds movement Bet early based on initial odds; don’t watch the tote board again before post Check the board in the final two minutes.
-Significant movement in a large pool is information.
-Your early bet may be at very different odds by post time.
+Ignoring late odds movement Bet early and don’t watch the tote again before post Check the board in the final two minutes.
+Significant movement in a large pool is real information — and your early bet may now be at very different odds.

 Betting favorites because they’re favored Assume the favorite must be the best bet because the crowd picked it The crowd systematically overrates certain horses.
-A horse at 3-5 might be the likeliest winner and still a terrible bet if it wins only 55% of the time at those odds.
+A horse at 3-5 might be the likeliest winner and still a terrible bet if it wins only 55% of the time.
+See our handicapping guide for how to assess actual win probability.

-Forgetting the takeout Calculate expected value as if 100% of the pool is returned to bettors Start every calculation with the knowledge that 15–25% of your dollar is already gone.
+Forgetting the takeout Calculate expected value as if 100% of the pool is returned to bettors Start every calculation knowing that 15–25% is already gone.
 You need to pick winners significantly better than the crowd just to break even.

 What Value Means in Pari-Mutuel Betting

-Odds Implied Win Probability Value if Your Estimate Is Higher
+Odds Implied Win Probability Value Exists If Your Estimate Is Higher Than:

-Even money 50% Value if horse wins more than 50% — strong favorite territory
+Even money 50% Value if horse wins more than 50% of comparable races

-2-1 33% Value if horse wins more than 33% — upper end of favorite range
+2-1 33% Value if horse wins more than 33% of comparable races

 3-1 25% Value if horse wins more than 25% of comparable races

-5-1 17% Value if horse wins more than 17% — often where sharp money finds edges
+5-1 17% Often where sharp money finds edges in well-handicapped races

-9-1 10% Value if horse wins more than 10% — underrated horses at this range pay excellently
+9-1 10% Strong value if horse wins more than 10% — underrated horses here pay excellently

-Miles’ Take — Value Is Not About the Horse You Like Most The most common betting mistake I see at the track is people betting the horse they think will win.
+Miles’s Take — Value Is Not About the Horse You Like Most The most common betting mistake I see at the track is people betting the horse they think will win.
 That’s the wrong question.
-The right question is: which horse is mispriced?
-I’ve passed on horses I thought were likely winners because the crowd had already bet them down to 3-5 and there was no value left.
+The right question is which horse is mispriced.
+I’ve passed on horses I thought were likely winners because the crowd had bet them down to 3-5 — no value left.
 I’ve bet horses I thought had maybe a 20% chance of winning because they were 8-1 and the math was in my favor over time.
 Value betting means you can lose individual races and still make money across hundreds of races — because you’re consistently getting better prices than your horses deserve.
 That’s the only sustainable approach to pari-mutuel wagering.

 The Takeout: What the Track Keeps

 Before any winning ticket is paid, the track deducts the takeout — its percentage of every betting pool.
-The takeout is not hidden; it’s a published percentage that varies by bet type and jurisdiction.
-But most bettors don’t think about it consciously, and that’s a mistake.
-The takeout is the structural reason why the average bettor loses money over time, even if they pick winners at a reasonable rate.
+It’s a published percentage that varies by bet type and jurisdiction, but most bettors don’t think about it consciously.
+The takeout is the structural reason the average bettor loses money over time, even when picking winners at a reasonable rate.

 Bet Type Typical Takeout What’s Left for Winners Long-Run Impact

-Exacta 18–22% 78–82 cents per dollar wagered Higher takeout offset by larger potential payouts
+Exacta 18–22% 78–82 cents per dollar Higher takeout offset by larger potential payouts

-Trifecta / Superfecta 20–25% 75–80 cents per dollar wagered Highest takeout — justified only by the large payouts when correct
+Trifecta / Superfecta 20–25% 75–80 cents per dollar Highest takeout among single-race bets — justified only by large payouts when correct

-Pick 3 / Pick 4 20–25% 75–80 cents per dollar wagered High takeout but carryovers can create positive value situations
+Pick 3 / Pick 4 20–25% 75–80 cents per dollar High takeout; carryovers can create positive value situations

-Pick 6 24–26% 74–76 cents per dollar wagered Highest takeout of any bet — only rational to play during large carryovers
+Pick 6 24–26% 74–76 cents per dollar Highest takeout — rational to play only during large carryovers

-The practical implication: to break even over time on win bets with a 17% takeout, you need to pick winners at a rate better than the implied odds — which means finding consistent value, not just picking winners.
-A bettor who picks 33% winners at 2-1 (which looks profitable on the surface) is actually losing money because the takeout means the effective odds are less than 2-1.
+To break even on win bets with a 17% takeout, you need to pick winners at a rate better than the implied odds — which means finding consistent value, not just picking winners.
+A bettor who picks 33% winners at 2-1 looks profitable on the surface but is actually losing money because the takeout means the effective return is less than 2-1.

 Breakage and Minus Pools